 At GenXPro we have developed sophisticated sample preparation protocols, avoiding biases such as through GC- or AT- rich regions, low 5′ end- representation or inflated 3′ end representation.

-Besides efficient RNAseq-standard analysis of model organisms, we have succesfully de-novo assembled numerous transcriptomes of non-model organisms and developed optimized bioinformatics for best results.
+Besides efficient RNAseq-standard analysis of model organisms, we have successfully de-novo assembled numerous transcriptomes of non-model organisms and developed optimized bioinformatics for best results.

-For sequencing RNA from blood-derived samples of we offer depletion of the highly frequent globin transcripts, which represent 80-90 % of all transcripts.
+For sequencing RNA from blood-derived samples we include depletion of the highly frequent globin transcripts, which represent 80-90 % of all transcripts.